dh1tw/gorigctl/README.md

 on Linux and MacOS through their packet managers or [build hamlib from source]() for the latest updates and new rigs.
-For Windows, the Hamlib library is included in the zip archive.

 ### Linux (Ubuntu >= 14.04)